Microservices-for-Small-Computer-School/Services-Courses/Documentation/C1-Session5/README.md

 ## What are we doing today?

-> 1. Adding Swagger Dependencies
-> 1. WithTags().WithName().Produces(200).ProducesProblem(500);
+> 1. Logging using Serilog
-> 1. Creating Repository Layer
+> 1. Configuration CORS in Development Mode
+> 1. Angular 15 (SPA with Standalone components) integration with Minimal API Only GetAllCourses() Local API Endpoint
+> 1. Deploy Minimal API to Azure App Service using VS 2022 / VS Code
+> 1. Angular 15 (SPA with Standalone components) integration with Minimal API Only GetAllCourses() Azure Hosted API Endpoint
-> 1. Creating Business Layer
+> 1. SUMMARY / RECAP / Q&A
-> 1. Dependency Injection of Swagger, Repository Layer, Business Layer
-> 1. Move Service Dependencies into a Extension Class
-> 1. Move Http Request Pipeline Dependencies into a Extension Class
-> 1. Update Postman Collections to test the API (Environment Variables, and Collections)
-> 1. GitHub Actions to build API

 ### Please refer to the [**Source Code**](https://github.com/Microservices-for-Small-Computer-School/Services-Courses) of today's session for more details